Sitecore/Sitecore.Demo.Scenarios/play-media-chone/01. Content Management/03. Create Content Types/README.md

     ![Create Content Items](./media/content-types-17.png)

 17. Use the following to fill out your first content item:

----

-- **Name and Title:**
+    - Name and Title

-The go-to source for sports news
+       > The go-to source for sports news

-- **Body:**
+    - Body

-An outstanding team of journalists is available 24/7 to ensure you never miss a performance of your favorite athlete.
+       > An outstanding team of journalists is available 24/7 to ensure you never miss a performance of your favorite athlete.
 With us, you will discover many new items every day and make them available using the best and latest technology.
+       >

-Our goal is to provide interesting, current, and reliable information about sports.
+       > Our goal is to provide interesting, current, and reliable information about sports.
 We are always on-site at the event and monitor it for you.
 It doesn't matter to us whether it's a local tournament or a world championship.
 If your favorite team or athlete is in it, we're there broadcasting for you.
+       >

-Every fan can find something for themselves: news, commentary, analysis, statistics, and interviews with some of the most interesting personalities in sports - athletes, coaches, and fans.
+       > Every fan can find something for themselves: news, commentary, analysis, statistics, and interviews with some of the most interesting personalities in sports - athletes, coaches, and fans.
+       >

-Our services include providing packages of sports information categorized by topic and consisting of news, commentary, analysis, and live scores.
+       > Our services include providing packages of sports information categorized by topic and consisting of news, commentary, analysis, and live scores.

----

 18. Once you're done click **Save** and **Publish**.
 Your item should look something like the following screenshot (the ID will be different and that is OK).
 Next you can go back to the content list.
     ![Create Content Items](./media/content-types-18.png)

-19. Now repeat the previous two steps to create two more content items, one of which will have only a title.
+19. Repeat steps 16 to 18 to create another content item.
 Use the following content:

----

-- **Name and Title:**
+    - Name and Title

-The PLAY!
+       > The PLAY!
 Media History

-- **Body:**
+    - Body

-The **PLAY!** Media magazine was first launched in 1883 as a lightweight publication mostly centered on sports humor, but after it was purchased by John Jonah Jameson Jr. in 1936, it became a crucial weekly sports news publication in the United States focused on sports photojournalism.
+       > The **PLAY!** Media magazine was first launched in 1883 as a lightweight publication mostly centered on sports humor, but after it was purchased by John Jonah Jameson Jr. in 1936, it became a crucial weekly sports news publication in the United States focused on sports photojournalism.
 Until 2000, **PLAY!** Media commissioned more than 120,000 stories and 10 million photographs.
 Throughout the decades, many generations of photographers passed through the magazine, as well as some of the greatest writers, editors, illustrators, and cartoonists of its time.

----
+20. Repeat steps 16 to 18 to create another content item which will have only a title.
+Use the following content:

-- **Name and Title:**
+    - Name and Title

-Our locations
+       > Our locations

----

-20. If you go back to the content list and filter by "Content Block" content type you should see your three Content Blocks.
+21. Go back to the content list and filter by "Content Block" content type.
+You should see your three Content Blocks.
     ![Created Content Blocks](./media/content-types-19.png)

-21. Now create two locations by clicking on the **"+ Add content"** button in the top right corner and selecting "Location".
+22. Create two locations by clicking on the **"+ Add content"** button in the top right corner and selecting "Location".
+Use the following content:
     ![Create Content Items](./media/content-types-20.png)

-22. Use the following content:

----
+    1. First location item

-- **Name and Title:**
+       - Name and Title

-America - HQ
+         > America - HQ

-- **Address:**
+       - Address

-Why Worry Lane
+         > Why Worry Lane

-- **City:**
+       - City

-Arizona city
+         > Arizona city

-- **Country:**
+       - Country

-USA
+         > USA

-- **Phone:**
+       - Phone

-1 800 123-4567
+         > 1 800 123-4567

----
+    2. Second location item

-- **Name and Title:**
+       - Name and Title

-Europe - HQ
+         > Europe - HQ

-- **Address:**
+       - Address

-Ha-Ha Road
+         > Ha-Ha Road

-- **City:**
+       - City

-London
+         > London

-- **Country:**
+       - Country

-United Kingdom
+         > United Kingdom

-- **Phone:**
+       - Phone

-044 773663
+         > 044 773663

----

-23. If you go back to the content list and filter by "Content Block" content type you should see your two Locations.
+23. Go back to the content list and filter by "Content Block" content type.
+You should see your two Locations.
     ![Created Locations](./media/content-types-21.png)

-24. Now open your code repo in your editor of choice.
+24. Open your code repo in your editor of choice.
 25. Go to `play-media\src\components\Header\Header.tsx`, uncomment the "About us" link (lines 53-57) and save.
     ![Enable Header Link](./media/content-types-22.png)

 26. Go to `play-media\src\pages`, find the `about-us.tsx.demo` file and rename it to `about-us.tsx`.
 27. Open the file and find `CONTENT_BLOCK_IDS` (line 44).
 Change the IDs to match the ones of your Content Block items.
 You can find them by going to your content item and looking at the gray box on the right.
     ![Content Block IDs](./media/content-types-23.png)
     ![ID in CH1](./media/content-types-24.png)

-28. Showing the results:
+28. Show the results
     - You can always show the changes in your local environment.
 Just save the files (this should reload the site) and show the new page.
     - If you are using **your own GitHub repo** you can commit and push the changes and that should trigger a Vercel deployment.
 Once done, you can show the changes on your Vercel website.